By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 2. Orienting attention.

 This tracking, attending behavior, draws you away from what you were attending to in the first place.
-This easily distracted form of attention tracking can keep you safe if something dangerous is going on but it can be annoying to other people, notably adults, if the child stopped paying attention to the adult to attend to tracking this sudden stimuli.
+This easily distracted form of attention tracking can keep you safe if something dangerous is going on but it can be annoying to other people, notably adults if the child stopped paying attention to the adult to attend to tracking this sudden stimulus.

 3. Sustained Attention.

-This paying attention skill cause the most problems for most people who end up in therapy.
-Too much or two little of this attention paying skill, gets you an ADHD diagnosis.
+This paying attention skill causes the most problems for most people who end up in therapy.
+Too much or too little of this attention paying skill gets you an ADHD diagnosis.

-In sustained attention you need to keep you attention on one thing while ignoring all others.
-So the teacher tells you to read your story book for the next ten minutes.
+In sustained attention, you need to keep your attention on one thing while ignoring all others.
+So the teacher tells you to read your storybook for the next ten minutes.
 Sustained attention keeps you reading.

 There is a related phenomenon we see in substance abusers.
-When under the influence of a stimulant drug, methamphetamine in particular, they have excessive sustained attention.
+When under the influence of a stimulant drug, methamphetamine, in particular, they have excessive sustained attention.
 They refer to this as “getting stuck.”
-The person may begin to clean the kitchen floor and two days later is till down on their knees cleaning the cracks in the tile with a tooth-brush.
+The person may begin to clean the kitchen floor and two days later is still down on their knees cleaning the cracks in the tile with a toothbrush.
 They have become stuck and can’t shift their attention.

 This makes me wonder if some of the benefits of stimulant ADHD medications are the result of “Stuck attention” in which the person can sustain the attention for long periods of time but may not be able to use the other forms of “paying attention.”